2018 Anja Niedringhaus Courage in Photojournalism Award

 “I could have stayed out of trouble most of my life but always have been drawn to the people who suffer in difficult situations.
 The real difficulties and the real courage belong to those who are subjected against their will to conflicts.” – Anja Niedringhaus

-The Award includes a cash prize of $20,000.
-As part of the IWMF’s partnership with World Press Photo Foundation, the 2018 Award winner will be announced publicly and have her work showcased at the World Press Photo Festival of Visual Journalism in April 2018.
+As part of the IWMF’s partnership with World Press Photo Foundation, the 2018 Award winner will be announced publicly and have her work showcased at the World Press Photo Festival on April 14, 2018 at 6pm.

 Interested in attending the Award Ceremony?
 Please RSVP to email@example.com.

 Past award winners include Heidi Levine, Adriane Ohanesian, and Stephanie Sinclair.